ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 * multiple select notes by click each notes while holding "Left-CTRL"
 * transpose notes by select one or more and use arrow keys, when you hold "Left-SHIFT" or "Right-SHIFT" it will transpose by one octave
 * for note preview, enable OSC server in Renoise settings, port 8000 UDP (currently hardcoded)
-* for polyphony, just add note columns for the current track
+* for polyphony, it automatically enables more note columns if needed and hides the empty right ones
 * when a track is empty, the current selected instrument will be used